 Treating Brown Rot

 There's no way to eliminate the disease.
 The best way to deal with this blossom killer is to prune the dead parts of branches.
-Make sure you then throw the branches in the trash, not the compost pile, or the disease will remain active.
+Make sure you then throw the branches in the trash, not the compost pile, or the disease may remain active.

 When planting your cherry tree, give it space.
 Make sure other trees aren't growing too closely.
 Also, prune your tree when branches grow closely together to prevent crowding and the creation of conditions that encourage brown rot.